The Historic Dockyard Chatham

 Art Funded works

-In 2005 the Art Fund gave the Historic Dockyard Chatham 50 per cent of the total £60,000 needed to acquire the Maquette for the warship HMS Queen Charlotte, launched at Chatham in 1790.
+In 2005 the Art Fund gave the Historic Dockyard Chatham half of the total £60,000 needed to acquire the Maquette for the warship HMS Queen Charlotte, launched at Chatham in 1790.
 The figurehead shows Queen Charlotte, the consort of King George III, and probably required royal approval before the full size figurehead was made.

 Other attractions on site include 3 Slip – the BIG space, where the largest objects from the collections are kept along with those from the Royal Engineers Museum, Gillingham.
 The RNLI's Historic Lifeboat Collection can also be seen at the Historic Dockyard Chatham.